What does a Lyme disease rash look like?

 To assess the accuracy of diagnosing a Lyme rash, Burlina et al. asked clinicians to review photos of rashes from the Johns Hopkins University and Lyme Disease Biobank.
 (The rashes were confirmed using clinical information at the time of diagnosis.)
 Could they identify what a Lyme disease rash looked like?

-8 types of rashes were included in the assessment:
+8 types of rashes that look Lyme disease rash look like were included in the assessment:

 1. EM rashes